 If you are working on multiple projects, it can be tempting to jump between them, and this can affect your productivity levels.
 It is much more effective to focus and complete one project, before moving onto the next.
 You’ll be more focused if you do this, and more likely to produce high quality work.

-Do you have any tips for working remotely?
+Do you have any tips to work from home effectively?
 Do you prefer working from home, or are you finding it challenging?
 We would love to hear about your experiences.
 If you are a contractor explore our 5 ways to handle Covid-19 as a contractor.